-Our team at Core Executive Consultants offers a free candidate experience audit to our clients that includes a review of candidate attraction process through the eyes of a candidate.
+Our team at Core Executive Consultants offers a popular candidate experience audit to our clients that includes a review of the candidate attraction process through the eyes of a candidate.
 Among other things, this includes going through the application process as a prospective hire, with input from real candidates that fit your desired hiring profile and a review of the brand marketing strategy through the eyes of such a candidate.

 These uncovered audit details could be decisive factors in getting a passive candidate to leave a current position or luring an active candidate weighing several job offers.

 Things that we found useful to include in the Candidate Experience Audit

 We include 7 items in the Candidate Experience audit running the gamut from Review of the Market Employer brand, testing application on various platforms, and gathering feedback on candidate experience.
 Things that should be gained through a successful candidate experience audit: